 Summarize:

-If you are looking for a laptop in both categories (Gaming segment and Business Segment), then the Dell Inspiron 16 Plus 7620 is the best option.
-The laptop comes in a thin, lightweight laptop with an eye-catching design and outstanding performance, thanks to the Core i7-12700H CPU and RTX 3060 GPU combo.
-Further, based on Nvidia Studio Certification and various benchmark results, the laptop covers not only the gaming segment but also the productivity segment as well.
+If you are looking for laptops in the gaming segment and business segment, then the Dell Inspiron 16 Plus 7620 is the best choice.
+The laptop boasts an eye-catching design and impressive performance, thanks to its Core i7-12700H processor and RTX 3060 graphics.
+According to various benchmark results, this laptop is not only suitable for the gaming sector but also for productivity tasks.

-The laptop we received for review has the above specifications and is currently priced at $1,949.
-However, if you are low on budget, you can also get the Inspiron 14 Plus series, which provides the same kind of design and aesthetics but has a bit lower specifications and size.
+The laptop we received is currently priced at $1,949.
+However, if you’re short on budget, you can also buy the Inspiron 14 Plus series, which offers the same design but with slightly lower specifications and dimensions.

 The statement about the M.2 NVMe SSD is incorrect in this article.
 This laptop is capable of PCIe Gen4 x4 NVMe, up to 64 Gbps with a max storage size of 2TB in the 2280 form factor and PCIe Gen4 x4 NVMe, up to 64 Gbps with a max storage size of 1TB for the 2230 form factor.
 The tech manual lists all these.